Lecrapouille/MyMakefile/README.md

 COMPILATION_MODE := release
 CXX_STANDARD := --std=c++14

-# Include MyMakefiles project file after your project definition
+# Include MyMakefile project file after your project definition
 include $(M)/project/Makefile

 # Define what and how to compile your target